Reslashd/c_king/README.md

-# c_king_excercises
+# c_king_exercises
-My solutions to most of the programming excersises of the book C Programming A Modern Approach (2nd Edition) by K.N.
+My solutions to most of the programming exercises of the book C Programming A Modern Approach (2nd Edition) by K.N.
 King.

 C = Chapter
-E = Programming excersise number
+E = Programming exercise number